 I guarantee that you receive too many emails, have too much work on your plate and do not get enough time to spend doing the things you love with the people you love the most.
 I also guarantee you spend too much time in meetings and having inane conversations with salespeople who continuously say the same things every other salesperson says.

 From this angle, a people-first culture and design approach mean not wasting your time.
 When we design marketing materials or pitches, we believe we have a responsibility to keep it short and be respectful of your day.
 We want to show you the value as quickly — and communicate as succinctly — as possible (Remember that “No Bullshit” reference at the beginning?
 It holds here as well.)

 We don’t tell overly complicated stories.
 We don’t design over-blown materials or experiences.
 And we don’t do “design” for the sake of design.
 Our most important job is effective and efficient communications, and we take it very seriously.

 You’ll even see our people-first culture and design approach if you come to any one of our events.
 The Design Team takes incredible pride in thinking through every single detail from the email invite to the location to the follow-up.
 Why?
 Basically, because time is the most valuable resource we all have, and if you choose to spend it with us, we owe you the best, most thoughtful and most valuable experience we can provide.

 It really is part of our DNA.

 By the way, it’s not just the people on the outside we’re concerned about.
-100% of the people-first culture and design approach extends to our internal communications, corporate marketing, our organizational structure, even our decision making processes – basically everything.
+100% of the people-first culture and design approach extends to our internal communications, corporate marketing, our organizational structure and even our decision-making processes – basically everything.